Brook Cottage, Challacombe

 welcome

 Brook Cottage occupies a superb position just above the delightful village of Challacombe in Exmoor National Park, with beautiful countryside views from both the front and back.
 The cottage sleeps up to 2 guests in one bedroom which has a king-sized, four poster bed.
-There are no reviews for Brook Cottage in 2022.
-Sadly, no bookings could be made because extensive building work to the sun room and patio was delayed right through the summer as a result of the Covid epidemic.

 - Linen provided,Towels provided